Suspect sought in 2 attempted abductions in Brooklyn

 SUNSET PARK, Brooklyn (WABC) --Police in Brooklyn are searching for a suspect they say tried to abduct two 10-year-old boys in separate incidents.

-The first incident happened on Monday, May 7th at around 3:05 p.m. at the corner of Fort Hamilton Parkway and 58 Street in Borough Park.
+The first incident happened on Monday, May 7, around 3 p.m. at the corner of Fort Hamilton Parkway and 58 Street in Borough Park.

-A 10-year-old boy was walking home from school when he was approached from behind by the suspect who asked him if he wanted ice cream.
+Authorities say a 10-year-old boy was walking home from school when he was approached from behind by the suspect who asked him if he wanted ice cream.

 When the boy refused and attempted to run away, the suspect grabbed him by his book bag and held him there.

-The boy attempted to bite the suspect, at which point he released the child and ran away, in an unknown direction.
+The boy attempted to bite the suspect, at which point he released the child and fled in an unknown direction.
 The boy was not hurt.

-The second incident happened on Wednesday, May 9th, again at 3 p.m., in front of a building on 7th Avenue at 53rd Street in Sunset Park.
+The second incident happened on Wednesday, May 9, again around 3 p.m., in front of a building on 7th Avenue at 53rd Street in Sunset Park.

-Another 10-year-old boy was walking home from school when he was approached by a man police believe to be the same suspect.
+Authorities say another 10-year-old boy was walking home from school when he was approached by a man police believe to be the same suspect.

 He allegedly grabbed the child's arm and prevented him from leaving the location.